 5. Remove Reminders of Them

-Another way to stop loving someone is by removing reminders of them.
-This will help you to stop thinking about them.
-Consider getting rid of or moving out of view items such as goods you’d purchased together and photographs.
+To stop loving someone, try removing reminders of them to help you stop thinking about them.
+Consider discarding items like shared purchases or photographs, or storing them out of sight.
 By avoiding as many reminders of the person as you can, you’re changing the way your brain experiences the love you’re trying to stop.

 Studies show that specific and unique areas of the brain become activated when viewing the face of someone you love romantically, and that this kind of activation is stronger than simply thinking about someone or hearing their voice.3,4